 7. Check out the 4-kilometre Mosaic Wall

 If you have the time you should also include a visit to the world’s largest ceramic mosaic built from ceramic tesserae.
-The wall was built in 2010 for the 1000th anniversary of Hanoi, and it´s theme is “History through pictures”.
-The pattern used represent the history and folk art of the country throughout different eras, dating all the way back to the Stone Age.
+The wall was built in 2010 for the 1000th anniversary of Hanoi, and the theme is “History through pictures”.
+The pattern represents the history and folk art of the country throughout different eras, dating all the way back to the Stone Age.

 7. Eat some Bun Cha

 Yes, this deserves its own point.
 That’s how good this dish is!
 Bun Cha is a Vietnamese dish of grilled pork and noodle, served over a plate of white rice noodle and herbs.
 You add your own spices, dipping sauce, herbs etc. Its super yummy and delicious and you simply must try it when in Hanoi!
 Looking for a taste explosion?
 Check!

 This museum is run by the Women’s Union of Vietnam, and offers a beautiful tribute to the women of Vietnam throughout history.
 The focus is on the women’s role in the society varying from street merchants, mothers to scholars and entrepreneurs.
 One of the most interesting exhibits focuses on the role women played in the Vietnam´s wars.

 Hidden between the narrow and hectic streets in the Old Quarter of Hanoi, lies a cool little area.
 Speed trains hurls through the streets, feet away from peoples everyday lives.
 Locals are sitting on their doorsteps washing dishes, doing laundry, playing around, right on the train tracks.